-This systemic process of problem-solving I often use to fight the desire of team and leaders to brainstorm.
-Brainstorming is usually carried out in a group situation, each member of the group suggesting ideas in sequence without criticism in an attempt to gather inventive ideas.
-Brainstorming is basically trying to create ideas or solutions by trial and error.
-It usually produces a lot of ideas, but many that are worthless or just poor variations of what has already been implemented or attempted.
+I often use this systemic problem-solving process to fight the team and leaders’ desire to brainstorm.
+Brainstorming is usually carried out in a group situation, with each group member suggesting ideas in sequence without criticism to gather inventive ideas.
+Brainstorming is trying to create ideas or solutions by trial and error.
+It usually produces a lot of ideas, but many are worthless or just poor variations of what has already been implemented or attempted.

 Problem-solving is systematic; It is organized into six stages:

 - Apply solutions tools

 Here we gather the background and history of the problem, including the current status of the problem.
 We document the results of previous work or experiments that have been done or are in progress and what is currently planned.

 - Is a containment plan needed (quick fix or compromise, or “band-aid”) to mitigate the impact of the problem?
 If so, develop and implement a containment plan.

 2.2 Problem Background and History – Problem Background Description:

 - Describe the details of the problem and how the system or process operates typically.
 This may require a technical content expert.